 For more information about JVM options, see the page on JVM options in the users guide.

 If out of memory errors occur while running a build or compilation operation from within jEdit, you can also have the operation run in an external process rather than inside the same Java Virtual Machine running jEdit.
 The AntFarm plugin, for example, lets you select this approach as a configuration option.
 In other cases, you can run an external program using the command line interface of the Console plugin, which will capture and display the output of the external process and in many cases parse the output for error information.

-My textarea gets confused about the end of the buffer or in some other way corrupted (the characters are in the wrong place on the screen) every now and then.
+My textarea gets confused about the end of the buffer or in some other way corrupted (the characters are in the wrong place on the screen, or I get an exception when I scroll to the bottom).
 What should I do?

 /** Reset_TextArea.bsh */ view.splitVertically(); view.unsplitCurrent();

 Run this, and jEdit creates a new TextArea for you, one that is in a valid state.